On the second morning of this month of July, I checked in on someone. That someone was Notre Dame (seen above).

 4. Watching the U.S. Women’s Soccer Team win the World Cup in Lyon, France, while I was traveling in France.

 5. Cooking in Susan Hermann Loomis kitchen in Louviers, Normandy, with the instruction of Susan Hermann Loomis! (read a detailed post of my 3-day cooking class experience here)

 6. An early arrival of these linen striped pajamas and finding they fit and feel perfectly!
 Tickled beyond does not fully describe my delight.
 Last night, sleep was very sweet.

 7. Eating French cheese in France! (every day after the main course, bien sûr!)

-8. Returning to a handful of most memorable spots in Paris that I first saw 19 years ago and reflecting (in one instance, while nibbling on a croissant)
+8. Returning to a handful of the most memorable spots in Paris that I first saw 19 years ago and reflecting (in one instance, while nibbling on a croissant).

 ~Jardins des Plantes~

 9. Returning home to Bend and being greeted by my boys and a welcoming home.

 10. Morning walks with the dogs to soak up the sunshine, delight with all of the bird activity, take in the beauty of the variety of flowers in bloom and sometimes hop on the paddle board with Norman.